 Turner's digital media businesses include sports news website Bleacher Report.
 Like its television networks, the company's digital media properties generate the bulk of revenues from the sale of advertising and sponsorships.
 In addition, Turner manages and operates sports league digital properties in conjunction with its associated television rights, such as NBA Digital and NCAA.com.

 Turner operates more than 180 channels globally.

 The company reported $10.6 billion in revenue for fiscal 2015.
 That was an increase of 2% compared to Turner's revenue the previous fiscal year.

 The company's TV channels have enjoyed significant success in recent years, boasting some of the biggest audiences on cable.
-TNT has built a loyal audience through a focus on dramatic series and movies, including such syndicated programs as Cold Case, ER, and Law & Order.
+TNT has built a loyal audience through a focus on dramatic series and movies, including several popular syndicated programs.